Many persons are confused

 health treatment.
 Not only does the field of psychology use research to assess

-the effectiveness of various forms of treatment, but also any particular
+the effectiveness of various forms of treatment, but also any psychologist

-psychologist trained in research should have acquired some solid skills useful
+trained in research should have acquired some solid skills useful for analyzing

 Moreover, in

-addition to research training, the psychologist will have completed one or
+addition to their academic training, psychologists have usually completed one

 What about